gluster/glusterfs/extras/cliutils/README.md

   config based on version.
-- Copy a file present in GLUSTERD_WORKDIR from one peer node to all other peer nodes.(Geo-replication create push-pem is using this to distribute the SSH public keys from all master nodes to all slave nodes)
+- Copy a file present in GLUSTERD_WORKDIR from one peer node to all other peer nodes.(Geo-replication create push-pem is using this to distribute the SSH public keys from all primary nodes to all secondary nodes)
 - Generate pem keys in all peer nodes and collect all the public keys to one place(Geo-replication gsec_create is doing this)